 - Create Web surveys and “rate” people in a negative and hurtful way.

-You can resort to various resources, whether you are a parent, a teacher, a youth, an adult or a senior person.
+You can seek help from various resources, whether you are a parent, a teacher, a youth, an adult or a senior.

 Top of page